nkaaf/nginx-letsencrypt-certification-management/.github/ISSUE_TEMPLATE/bug_report.md

 **Version information (to find in error text which is printed out, please complete the following information):**
 - OS information
 - project version
-- deployment versions (docker & docker-compose)
+- deployment versions (docker & docker compose)
 - software version (certbot or nginx)

 **Log (optional, if exists)**